Kill Your Darlings

 A meta-parody of 80s and 90s magazine PSAs.
 We saw a growing trend of younger audiences vibing with retro editorial styles—finding something ironically hip in the grainy textures and stiff layouts of vintage print ads.

 Internally, we pushed for the second approach.
-It allowed us to move beyond a single TV show reference and instead "wink" at the entire genre of cheesy safety ads.
+It allowed us to move beyond a single TV show reference and instead play with the entire genre of cheesy safety ads.
 It was a way to acknowledge the corniness of the message while still delivering the mandate in a way that felt visually in on the joke.

 While these directions were an internal favorite, they ultimately failed to move forward during our review process.
 We had to be honest about the mechanical efficiency of the work: the storytelling was becoming convoluted.
 The joke required the viewer to navigate too many layers—first recognizing the parody of an old magazine ad, and then realizing it was actually a seatbelt message.

 Ultimately we realized we were designing for ourselves.
-While it made us laugh, there was a significant risk that a teenager would simply see a grainy photo of a dad and a son and keep scrolling without ever reaching the hook.
+It made us laugh, but there was a significant risk that a teenager would just see a grainy photo of a dad and a son and keep scrolling without ever reaching the hook.
 In the split-second world of digital banners and posters, these layouts were burying the lead.
-The seatbelt—the actual hero of the safety mandate—had become a secondary prop in a complex narrative.
+The seatbelt—the actual hero of the safety message—had become a secondary prop in a complex narrative.

-Yet, even this felt insufficient.
-Texture alone isn't enough to carry the parody.
+This, too, fell short.
 Without context, a patterned seatbelt was just a colorful strap.
 It lacked the immediacy required to stand on its own.
-We realized that for the parody to work, we had to move away from the "object" being the parody and move toward the person being the parody.
+We realized that for the parody to work, we had to get right to the point.

 The breakthrough came when we stopped looking at the 1989 original and started looking at the 2020s reboot.
 We realized that while the 90s patterns felt dated, the modern revival of the brand had a visual energy that was perfectly tuned for today’s teens.